dlaurie/lua-apl/README.txt

     0 0 0 0 0 0 0 0 0 1
        return apl"(n,n)⍴(n+1)↑1"()
     -- The above is what the previous line looks like on replay on -- systems with readline history.
-That's all that the interactive -- interpreter does.
+Changing your input to that is -- in fact all that the interactive interpreter does.

        f=apl"(n,n)⍴(n+1)↑1" -- the same code as a function definition n=3                  -- redefining the global variable